This is How Many COVID-19 Vaccines Rhode Island Has Received So Far - NewsBreak

 While the initial distribution of the vaccine took longer than federal projections had indicated, in recent months the U.S. has made great leaps in the worldwide race to administer vaccinations -- and some states are faring far better than others.
 Under the current system, led by the White House COVID-19 Response Team, the Centers for Disease Control and Prevention sends states limited shipments of the vaccine as well as funding and tasks them with distributing the vaccine in accordance with relatively loose federal guidelines.
 The distribution of the vaccine is based on the size of the adult population in every state, which -- according to some experts -- can create inequities in states where the spread of COVID-19 is worse and a larger share of the population is at risk.

 While Rhode Island has so far received more vaccines per capita than the nation as a whole, the state has a greater need for vaccines than the rest of the country.
-As of November 23, there were 17,594.3 confirmed cases of COVID-19 per 100,000 residents in Rhode Island -- greater than the national rate of 14,451.3 cases per 100,000 Americans and the eighth highest of all 50 states.
+As of November 30, there were 17,799.5 confirmed cases of COVID-19 per 100,000 residents in Rhode Island -- greater than the national rate of 14,607.0 cases per 100,000 Americans and the seventh highest of all 50 states.

 While a majority of Americans remain unvaccinated due to a lack of supply, there are some who have no plans to receive a vaccine at all.
 According to a survey from the U.S. Census Bureau, 59.2% of U.S. adults 18 and over who have not yet received the vaccine will either probably not or definitely not get a COVID-19 vaccine in the future.
 In Rhode Island, 73.1% of adults who have not yet received the vaccine report that they will probably not or definitely not get a vaccine in the future, the fourth largest share of any state.
 The most common reason cited for not wanting a vaccine was being concerned about possible side effects.
 Other commonly cited reasons include not trusting COVID-19 vaccines, believing they don't need a vaccine, and not trusting the government.